A senior-level executive reached out to me on my contact page and asked:

-“I am having some work/career/life issues currently and I am at a cross-road as I am not sure which type of professional help would be useful for my situation.
-Would you be able to give some advice or direction on this?”
+“I am having some work, career, life issues and I am at a cross-road.
+I am not sure which type of professional help would be useful for my situation.
+There are so many coaches out there!
+How do I know if I need a Life Coach or a Therapist?”

 First, please know that if you are already working with a coach and think you also need therapy–ask your coach!
 A great coach will recommend when a client may need support outside of the coaching engagement because it is our ethical responsibility to serve our clients to be their best possible selves, and that may include coaching and therapy.

 I know from experience because my clients have lost a partner, gone through a divorce, had a miscarriage, and been fired.
-I rely on my coaching expertise and intuition to actively listen to their language, read their body language, and pay attention to their emotional well-being to understand if they are ok to move forward with coaching, or if I need to recommend therapy to support them on their journey.
+I rely on my coaching expertise and intuition to actively listen, read their body language, energetics and pay attention to their emotional well-being to understand if they are ok to move forward with coaching, or if I need to recommend therapy to support them on their journey.

-If you are considering working with a life coach or therapist, but don’t know what the right fit is for you, read on.
+If you are considering working with a life or leadership coach or therapist, but don’t know what the right fit is for you, read on.

-Lauren Michelle Jackson is the founder of Cultivate Your Essence, which is a counseling and coaching practice based out of Chicago.
+Lauren Michelle Jackson is the founder of Cultivate Your Essence, which is a counseling and coaching practice based out of Chicago and Atlanta.
 I loved interviewing Lauren because she is both a licensed therapist and life coach.
 She and I went through the same coach training program.

-In Episode 11 Lauren shares that counseling, or therapy, works best when there’s healing that needs to take place.
-No one is ever 1000% healed, but as you work with a therapist, you build various tools to understand what triggers your thoughts, feelings, and actions, and how to cope with them in a healthy and healing way.
+On Find Your Clear Vision, the podcast, Lauren shares that counseling, or therapy, works best when there’s healing that needs to take place.
+No one is ever 100% healed, but as you work with a therapist, you build various tools to understand what triggers your thoughts, feelings, and actions, and how to cope with them in a healthy and healing way.

-Therapy is a partnership in healing, whereas coaching is a partnership in creating what’s next in your life or professional life.
+Therapy is a partnership in healing, whereas coaching is a partnership in creating what’s next in your life.

-Coaching, particularly mindset coaching, is collaborative and creative when it comes to building a future based on how you want to feel—then taking action from a proactive and often innovative place to get the results you desire.
+Coaching, particularly mindset coaching, is collaborative and creative when it comes to building a future based on how you want to feel and the impact you want to make—then taking action from a proactive and often innovative place to get the results you desire.

-As Lauren said, “Coaching is accountability on steroids.”
+As Lauren shares on the pod, “Coaching is accountability on steroids.”

 Always consider what type of partnership will work best for you and your needs.
-Here are some questions to consider when you are teetering between working with a life coach or therapist, or maybe both.
+Here are some questions to consider when you are teetering between working with a life or leadership coach, therapist, or maybe both.

 - Are you experiencing anything out of the ordinary that you believe is a mental or medical issue?